Employment policy

 - (Photo: European Commission)

-The Treaty of Nice has a special chapter on employment policy (Art.
-125-130 TEC).
-Incentive measures and pilot projects may be decided by a qualified majority in the Council and co-decision with the EU Parliament, but no harmonisation of national employment rules is permitted and there can be no common EU economic policies geared to maximising employment.
+Incentive measures and pilot projects may be decided by a qualified majority in the Council and co-decision with the European Parliament.
+No harmonisation of national employment rules is permitted and there is not yet a common EU economic policy geared to maximising employment.
 Instead, the EU seeks to influence national employment policies by means of "guidelines".

 Links